Nom-nom-hub/blueprint-kit/templates/spec-template.md

 ## Dependencies
 - [List any dependencies on other features, systems, or external services]

+## Specification Evolution Tracking
+### Keeping Related Artifacts Updated
+- [ ] Update `goals.md` when requirements change to ensure alignment
+- [ ] Coordinate with `blueprint.md` to reflect any architectural impacts
+- [ ] Align with `plan.md` to ensure implementation approach matches updated requirements
+- [ ] Update `tasks.md` when functional requirements change

+### Specification Feedback Loop
+- [How will implementation discoveries affect the specification?]
+- [Process for incorporating learnings from implementation back into spec]

 ## Review & Acceptance Checklist
 - [ ] All user scenarios are clearly defined
 - [ ] Acceptance scenarios are testable and comprehensive